Backyard design doesn’t have to be complicated!

 No matter an individual’s preference it truly comes down to the design, thinking and execution of a landscaping project plan.
 It can be fairly easily accomplished, as long as a person is willing to put in some work ahead of time planning it out, and then bring that backyard landscape design to reality.

-DOWNLOAD our free eBook and turn your backyard into a relaxing haven.
+Our free Backyard Landscaping eBook is a great guide to turn your backyard into a relaxing haven.

 Why re-design a backyard?

-A homeowner probably should consider a backyard re-design if they’re trying to add value to their home or if the space doesn’t have any functional use or even existing design.
+You should consider a backyard re-design if you are trying to add value to your home or if space doesn’t have any functional use or even existing design.

 Changing over from grass to some type of landscaping means potentially less maintenance when it comes to weekly mowing.
 On the other hand, more trees could translate to more shade during warmer months, potentially shaving significant costs from the AC bill.

 A re-design could also help a backyard with drainage issues, add some dimension and even create a personal space if the property backs right up to a neighbour.